sweng-epfl/public/exercises/README.md

-# exercises
+# Exercises

-Exercises (not graded) to help students practice SwEng concepts
+Exercises (not graded) to help students practice SwEng concepts.